In physics we would in English use the terms speed and velocity differently:

 - Velocity is a vector (magnitude and direction).

-In English this is traditional from more than a hundred years ago.
+In English, this is a tradition that spans more than a hundred years.

-This is the case in several languages as well, such as the Nordic ones (fart and hastighed/t) as well as French (vitesse and vélocité) and Spanish (rapidez and velocidad).
-It turns out to not be the case in German (they have only one: Geschwindigkeit) and I heard something about Russian as well, which might only have one word for both: скорость.
+This is the case in several other languages as well, such as the Nordic ones (fart and hastighed/t) as well as French (vitesse and vélocité) and Spanish (rapidez and velocidad).
+It turns out to not be the case in German (they have only one word: Geschwindigkeit) and I've heard that Russian, as well, may only have one word for both concepts: скорость.

 Can anyone confirm this?

-I am writing about the origin of these technical terms, and am doing this research to have a proper understanding on their use across languages/cultures.
+I am writing about the origin of these technical terms, and am doing this research in order to gain a proper understanding on their use across languages/cultures.